icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 You can also better determine which areas you want to explore further.

+### Lots of images

+A major short-coming of the ["Big Three" resources]({filename}resources.md#ads4) (ADS-4, SAE AIR 1168/4, DOT/FAA/CT-88/8) are that there are few photographic images, and the images are not well reproduced in the online, digital versions.
+Images are key for introducing concepts, they are truly "worth a thousand words" (and no one would be likely to actually read those extra 1000 words).

+So, The Basics are image-rich.
+All images are Public Domain, so you can reuse them as you choose.

 ### Aircraft icing training classes available

 Some formal training is available.